Encharted Cook

 Notes

-I make the streusel/crumble topping before slicing the apples to have the quickest assembly of the crumble, which keeps the apples from turning dark.
+♡ Make the crisp streusel/crumble topping before slicing the apples to ensure the quickest assembly of the crisp, which helps prevent the apples from turning dark.

 Nutrition